Tokyo 2020: Meet Ravi Dahiya, the wrestler who has assured India's fourth medal at the Games

 Even back then, he was confident of a medal in Tokyo.
 “I don’t think anyone can match me in stamina.
 It’s not just about qualification for Olympics alone, I think I can win a medal,” Dahiya had told Scroll.in in an interview in 2019.

-Interestingly, he lost to Zavur Uguev of Russia, the eventual champion and his final opponent in Tokyo, then as well.
+Interestingly, he lost to Zavur Uguev of Russia, the eventual champion and his final opponent in Tokyo, then.
 But even in a losing cause, Dahiya showcased one of his strongest abilities – stamina and resilience.

 The Indian fought back from 0-6 down but the bout ended 6-3 in the favour of the Russian.
 It was Dahiya’s first appearance at the senior World Championships and that experience will be crucial to his final bout in Tokyo.